 There could be a situation when you are on campus without your phone.
 In that case, find the closest blue light, which once pressed will alert public safety to report to that light on campus or in the surrounding areas.
 It's crucial to stay informed and be aware in your day-to-day life.
 The resources and processes that exist are there to keep everyone out of harm's way.
 While you're at Drexel, we want you to learn, grow, and have fun, all while being safe!

 Megan Kilcullen is Assistant Director for Undergraduate Admissions.
-If Megan was not working on the Admissions team at Drexel, she would most likely be a DJ or a pizza chef!
+If Megan were not working on the Admissions team at Drexel, she would most likely be a DJ or a pizza chef!